DETAILED ACTION

 The USPTO Internet website contains terminal disclaimer forms which may be used.
 Please visit www.uspto.gov/patent/patents-forms.
 The actual filing date of the application in which the form is filed determines what form (e.g., PTO/SB/25, PTO/SB/26, PTO/AIA /25, or PTO/AIA /26) should be used.
 A web-based eTerminal Disclaimer may be filled out completely online using web-screens.
 An eTerminal Disclaimer that meets all requirements is auto-processed and approved immediately upon submission.
 For more information about eTerminal Disclaimers, refer to www.uspto.gov/patents/apply/applying-online/eterminal-disclaimer.

-Claims 1-5 and 8-10 and 12 rejected on the ground of nonstatutory double patenting as being unpatentable over claims 1-7 of U.S. Patent No. 11,139,681.
-Although the claims at issue are not identical, they are not patentably distinct from each other because the Patent contains all of the limitations as presented in the current Application.
+Claims 1-3 and 7-10 and 12 rejected on the ground of nonstatutory double patenting as being unpatentable over claims 1-7 of U.S. Patent No. 11,139,681 in view of US 2016/0282892 by Saavedra et al. (Saavedra hereinafter).

 Claim 1 of the Patent contains all of the components and current threshold operation of the Application claims 1 and 12 as well as exceeding a threshold in the Application claim 2, the utility power supply of the Application claim 4 and the generator of the Application claim 5.
-Claims 2, 5, 6 and 7 of the Patent contain the limitations of claims 3, 8, 9 and 10 of the Application, respectively.
+Claims 5, 6 and 7 of the Patent contain the limitations of claims 8, 9 and 10 of the Application, respectively.

-Regarding claim 7, the Patent provides the basis for claim 6, but fails to disclose further comprising a tertiary power supply, wherein the tertiary power supply is connected to each of the plurality of switching elements, wherein each of the plurality of switching elements is further operable in a third condition, wherein the tertiary power supply is configured to supply power to the switching panel simultaneously with the primary power supply and the secondary power supply, and wherein the controller is configured to transition one or more of the plurality of switching elements to the third condition to connect the tertiary power supply to at least one electric load of the plurality of electric loads.
+Regarding claim 7, the Patent provides the basis for claim 6, but fails to disclose further comprising a tertiary power supply, wherein the tertiary power supply is connected to each of the plurality of switching elements, wherein each of the plurality of switching elements is further operable in a third condition, wherein the tertiary power supply is configured to supply power to the switching panel simultaneously with the utility power supply and the battery power supply, and wherein the controller is configured to transition one or more of the plurality of switching elements to the third condition to connect the tertiary power supply to at least one electric load of the plurality of electric loads.
 However, this is a duplication of parts and Saavedra discloses this limitation [see at least Figure 3, (240), (250) and (260)].

 It would have been obvious to a person of ordinary skill in the art before the effective filing date of the Applicant's invention to have a third power supply attached to the system to offer further redundancy.
 Thus, increasing stability and ensuring the system can remain operational.

-Claims 11 and 13 are rejected on the ground of nonstatutory double patenting as being unpatentable over claim 1 of U.S. Patent No. 11,139,681 in view of US 2014/0327315 by Baba.
+Claims 11 and 13 are rejected on the ground of nonstatutory double patenting as being unpatentable over claim 1 of U.S. Patent No. 11,139,681 in view of US 2016/0282892 by Saavedra et al. (Saavedra hereinafter) in further view of US 2014/0327315 by Baba.

 Conclusion

-Any inquiry concerning this communication or earlier communications from the examiner should be directed to JOEL BARNETT whose telephone number is (571)272-2879.
+Any inquiry concerning this communication or earlier communications from the examiner should be directed to Joel Barnett whose telephone number is (571)272-2879.
 The examiner can normally be reached Monday - Friday, 9:00 AM - 5:00 PM EST.

 Examiner interviews are available via telephone, in-person, and video conferencing using a USPTO supplied web-based collaboration tool.
 To schedule an interview, applicant is encouraged to use the USPTO Automated Interview Request (AIR) at http://www.uspto.gov/interviewpractice.

-If attempts to reach the examiner by telephone are unsuccessful, the examiner’s supervisor, Rexford Barnie can be reached at (571) 272-7492.
+If attempts to reach the examiner by telephone are unsuccessful, the examiner’s supervisor, Regis Betsch can be reached at 571-270-7101.
 The fax phone number for the organization where this application or proceeding is assigned is 571-273-8300.

 Information regarding the status of published or unpublished applications may be obtained from Patent Center.
 Unpublished application information in Patent Center is available to registered users.
 To file and manage patent submissions in Patent Center, visit: https://patentcenter.uspto.gov.
 Visit https://www.uspto.gov/patents/apply/patent-center for more information about Patent Center and https://www.uspto.gov/patents/docx for information about filing in DOCX format.
 For additional questions, contact the Electronic Business Center (EBC) at 866-217-9197 (toll-free).
 If you would like assistance from a USPTO Customer Service Representative, call 800-786-9199 (IN USA OR CANADA) or 571-272-1000.